matriphe/docker-alpine-php/README.md

  * `fpm`, `fpm-5.6` [(Dockerfile)](https://github.com/matriphe/docker-alpine-php/blob/master/5.6/FPM/Dockerfile)
  * `fpm7`, `fpm-7` [(Dockerfile)](https://github.com/matriphe/docker-alpine-php/blob/master/7.0/FPM/Dockerfile)

-The `cli` tag show that the PHP is used for command line, such as simple static HTML site.
-And the `fpm` is disigned to be used with PHP-FPM.
+The `cli` tag show that the PHP is used for command line and the `fpm` is designed to be used with PHP-FPM.
 It is fit with [Alpine-Nginx](https://hub.docker.com/r/matriphe/alpine-nginx/) docker image.

 ### PHP 7.0

 PHP 7.0 is still using [**edge/testing** repository for PHP7 packages](https://pkgs.alpinelinux.org/packages?name=php7*&branch=&repo=testing&arch=&maintainer=).
 PHP 7.0 CLI is not available yet, since there's no `php7-cli` package in the repository.

 ## Getting The Image

-This image is published in the Docker Hub.
+This image is published in the [Docker Hub](https://hub.docker.com/r/matriphe/alpine-php/).
 Simply run this command below to get it to your machine.

 ```Shell
 docker pull matriphe/alpine-php:fpm
 ```

-or
+Or if you want to use `cli` image.

 ```Shell
 docker pull matriphe/alpine-php:cli